-The main national headlines are:
+The main national headlines were:

 Council Tax - As previously announced, the council tax referendum limit will be 2.99% for local authorities, with social care authorities allowed an additional 2% social care precept.
-The provisional settlement confirmed that districts will be allowed to apply the higher of the referendum limit or $\pounds 5$ .
+The provisional settlement confirmed that districts will be allowed to apply the higher of the referendum limit or £5.